Man Side View

 Overview

 Amon Amarth do not perform small.
 Their stage presence is built on scale, narrative and force.
-When I photographed them on 30 November 2019, the atmosphere was immediate and immersive.
-Fire, smoke and shadow framed everything.
+Fire, smoke and shadow frames everything.

 There is a theatrical weight to their live show.
 Norse mythology runs through the music, but it is never costume alone.
 It is conviction.
 The movements are deliberate.
 The stance wide and grounded.
 Guitars held like extensions of the body rather than props.
 From behind the camera, I am watching for structure within that intensity.
 The moment the flames rise.
 The split second before a synchronised headbang lands.
 The silhouettes cut sharply against backlight.